Stop it right there ! The real secret against cybercrime.

-Cyber insurance coverage, also known as cyber risk insurance or cyber insurance, is a risk management product designed to mitigate their risk exposure on the cyber-related security breach.
+Cyber insurance coverage, also known as cyber risk insurance, is a risk management product designed to mitigate their risk exposure on the cyber-related security breach.
 It mainly caters for offsetting costs involved with recovery.
 Insurance for cyber security can greatly improve losses in case of a breach.

 The health care industry has been identified as one of the vulnerable sectors of data breaches.
 The cyber insurance coverage product is designed to defend their clients if their personal info is compromised, most frequently during a data breach.

 According to data breach notification laws, the regulation required businesses to be responsible and pay for the data breach.
 This had increased the financial and legal stakes for a company that holds sensitive information from their client.